Drug Trafficking Attorney Miami, FL

 What is Drug Trafficking?

 Drug trafficking, sometimes referred to as drug distribution, is defined as the cultivation, manufacture, distribution, and sale of a substantial amount of illegal drugs.
 It is considered the most serious of all drug offenses, and is often charged as a federal crime.

 - Prescription medicine

 In some cases, merely being in possession of a large amount of a drug is enough to warrant a trafficking charge, even if there is no evidence of transport or sale.

 The penalties for drug trafficking, whether it is for marijuana, cocaine or any drug, varies according to many different factors.
 The type of drug involved, any prior convictions for drug crimes, the quantity of drugs in your case and other elements can all come into play.

-In some cases, drug trafficking can be charged as a federal crime which will result in harsher penalties including stiff fines and many years or decades in prison.
+In some severe cases though, drug trafficking can be charged as a federal crime which will result in harsher penalties including stiff fines and many years or decades in prison.
+One reason for drug trafficking to be a federal crime is if the offense took place across state borders (for example, driving from Florida to Georgia with cocaine in the car).
+If this happens, you could be required to pay millions of dollars worth of fines and be sentenced to decades in prison.
 Being convicted can drastically change your life and the lives of your loved ones for a long time to come.

 Marijuana Trafficking Charges in Florida